Standarduser/ioBroker.vis-homekittiles/README.md

 -->
 ### **WORK IN PROGRESS**

-* Added new style "text only" to switch and view-in-widget tiles
+* Added new style "text only" to switch and view-in-widget-dialog tiles
 * Fixed some issues from adapter checker
+* Fixed some styles of view-in-widget-swipe

 ### 0.3.2 (2024-12-03)